 Understanding what gives the radiation belts their shape and what can affect the way they swell or shrink helps scientists predict the onset of those changes.
 Such predictions can help scientists protect satellites in the area from the radiation.

 The Van Allen belts were the first discovery of the space age, measured with the launch of a US satellite, Explorer 1, in 1958.
 In the decades since, scientists have learned that the size of the two belts can change – or merge, or even separate into three belts occasionally.
-But generally the inner belt stretches from 400 to 6,000 miles above Earth’s surface and the outer belt stretches from 8,400 to 36,000 miles above Earth’s surface.
+But generally the inner belt stretches from 400 to 6,000 miles (640 to 9,700 kilometers) above Earth’s surface and the outer belt stretches from 8,400 to 36,000 miles (13,500 to 58,000 kilometers) above Earth’s surface.

 A slot of fairly empty space typically separates the belts.
 But, what keeps them separate?
 Why is there a region in between the belts with no electrons?